Project, 26B

 It’s where Junket started and where many of us have spent the majority of our lives.
 It’s made up of many neighborhoods that are all different and special in their own way - kind of like those of us who make up Junket.
+Our project, 26B.

+You will have twenty six postcards, a map, and a list of good eats that will bring you to unique spots and hidden historical landmarks.
 The miles walked in the rain to capture Red Hook’s harbor, the frozen toes all worth it to see Bushwick’s history come alive, and the countless gems we stumbled upon that revealed our borough’s history in a whole new way.
-All the incredible food we found to fuel our steps as we explored each neighborhood made it even better!

-• BAY RIDGE
+BAY RIDGE

 Bay Ridge | words of wisdom found near the 69th st. pier in bay ridge. the truth will set you free to be at peace.